Thomas Register: Research

-In 2000, Thomasnet News released Industry Market Trends (IMT), its first Journal.
-In the IMT, editors published editorials, interviews, and long form journalism on issues ranging from career skills, developments in the industry, and discussions with leading experts.
-Soon after, IMT Green & Clean was launched in response to the growing interest in green technology and its impact on the world.
+Thomasnet publishes industry research, white papers, a Thomas Insights daily newsletter, the Thomas Industry Update, and a weekly Thomas Index Report.
+In 2000, Thomasnet News released Industry Market Trends (IMT), its first journal.
+The IMT published editorials, interviews, and long-form journalism on issues ranging from career skills, developments in the industry, and discussions with leading experts.
+IMT Green & Clean was launched in response to the growing interest in green technology.
 In 2011, the IMT Machining Journal was launched followed by the IMT Fluid & Gas Flow Journal, the IMT Career Journal, and the IMT Procurement Journal.
+From 2010, it issued an annual Industry Market Barometer (IMB) survey.